15 Insanely AMAZING Day Trips from Merida

 Pyramid of the Magician at Uxmal

-it’s hard to find information on the history of Uxmal.
-The only thing I really knew about it was the capital of a large terminal classic state from 850 to 922.
+Uxmal was the capital of a large terminal classic state from 850 to 922.
 However, it never reached the power and domination that Chichen Itza did.

-How to get to Uxmal from Merida:
+How to Get to Uxmal from Merida by Bus:

-How to get back to Merida from Uxmal:
+How to Get back to Merida from Uxmal:

 I waited at the bus stop along the highway opposite the ruins and in front of the Chocolate Museum.
 I was told the last bus back to Merida would be at 3:19 PM.
 However, the bus didn’t come until closer to 4:00 PM.
 Luckily, there was a place to sit under some shade to wait for the bus.